-So yes, some (but not all) that use the term “user experience design” are charlatans.
-So what do serious people say, when they use “user experience design” instead of just “web design”?
+Some (but not all) using the term “User Experience Design” are charlatans.
+What do serious people mean when they use “User Experience Design”?
+Why don’t we just say “web design”?

-User Experience Design proficiency makes you feel small, not big: Traditionally, design is a hierarchical notion where the designer is King and the consumer pays designer taxes to get a spark of design genius.
-In the field of user experience design, that notion of a glorified, omniscient designer has been turned upside down.
+Traditionally, design is a hierarchical notion where the designer is King and the consumer pays designer taxes to get a spark of design genius.
+In the field of user experience design, that notion has been turned upside down.
 The experience designer tries to empathize with as many different users as possible.

-User Experience Design doesn’t win ADC prices, it wins percentages: User experience design is the part of a design that can be measured in clicks, time on site, return on investment, return visits, and in direct feedback.
-User experience design is design where every opinion counts.
-User experience design is engineering — it doesn’t try to find the perfect solution, but the best compromise.
+User Experience Design is the part of a design that can be measured in clicks, time on site, return on investment, return visits, and in direct feedback.
+User Experience Design is design where every opinion counts.
+User Experience Design is engineering—it doesn’t try to find the perfect solution, but the best compromise.

-Since everybody is a user, everybody has an opinion on how their experience should be.
-And many are very eager to utter their opinions really strongly.
-But that doesn’t mean that every user is a designer.
-Asking for salt doesn’t make you a cook.
-Each user has their own opinion, and the user experience designer deals with the many different opinions and tries to find the best compromise.
-Good compromises are not in the middle, they are higher than the initial options: good compromises are synthetic (If your options are cowardly or foolhardy, the synthesis is courageous).
+Everybody has an opinion on how their “user experience” should be.
+And many are very eager to utter their opinions strongly.
+But that doesn’t mean every user is a designer, just like asking for salt doesn’t make you a cook.
+The user experience designer deals with the many different opinions and tries to find the best compromise.
+Good compromises are not in the middle, they are superior to the initial options.

 Theory and Practice

-- Studying user behavior on a daily basis just for fun (Analytics, SE-logs)
+- Studying user behavior via Analytics etc. on a daily basis, just for fun

 - Usability tests and interviews